-In celebration of the 10th anniversary of Michigan State University’s Surplus Store & Recycling Center (SSRC), we invite the public to a special screening of the documentary film, Salvage, followed by a live interview with filmmaker Amy C. Elliott, on Thursday, September 5th at 3 p.m.
+In celebration of the 10th anniversary of Michigan State University’s Surplus Store & Recycling Center (SSRC), we invite the public to a special screening of the documentary film, Salvage, followed by a live discussion with filmmaker Amy C. Elliott and others, on Thursday, September 5th at 3 p.m.

 The screening takes place in the Material Recovery Facility adjacent to the Surplus Store.
 All recyclable materials collected from campus and the public Drop-Off Center get sorted, baled and shipped for processing into post-consumer recycled material, and this will serve as a perfect backdrop for watching Salvage.

 “We are excited to celebrate our anniversary with this film screening because it explores the big issues that drive what we do with our Surplus Store and recycling operations,” said Kris Jolley, SSRC manager.
 “The recycling program has been around for 30 years, ever since students, faculty, and staff petitioned the Board of Trustees for a permanent program in 1988.
 Then, 10 years ago, another group of students went to the Board requesting the expansion and improvement of the recycling program.
 That’s how the Surplus Store & Recycling Center, as we know it today, got started.”

 The film follows a group of thrifty locals in Yellowknife, British Columbia, as they band together trying to save the town dump’s open salvage area from city bureaucrats determined to close it down.